smizell/onit/README.md

 onit new
 ```

 This create a file in the `days` folder in the Onit directory with today's date as the filename.
-It adds a heading to file (unless I don't want that) and saves the file.
+It adds a heading to the file (unless I don't want that) and saves the file.
 It then opens this file in the editor in which I've associated Markdown.
 Let's add my tasks for the day to end up with a file that looks something like this.

 ```markdown
 # Thursday Apr.09.2015